gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 layer can use either the provider's default completion level, which is usually *transmit-complete*, or the *delivery-complete* level.

-**_Note:_** The comm layer assumes that the default completion level is always transmit-complete.
+**_Note (Bug):_** The comm layer assumes that the default completion level is always transmit-complete.
 This is a bug which needs to be fixed, because a provider could certainly choose some other default.

 Transmit-complete, for the reliable endpoints used by comm=ofi, means that the operation has arrived at the peer and is no longer dependent on